Want proof that you can do the right thing AND do well?

 I’ve always believed that the human being is more creative when he is at peace with humanity. ~Brunello Cucinelli

 Cucinelli believes work should ennoble us, so you could say he values fairness and cares deeply about humanity.
-How he expresses those values in his life and work is what translates to purpose.
+How he expresses those values in his life and work is what translates into purpose.

 The coach says